 top of page

-How does a dental specialist differ from a family dentist?
+How does a dental specialist differ from a general (family) dentist?

 In Canada there are 10 recognized dental specialties.
-Below is a list a very brief description of a few of the more common specialties:
+Below is a list a very brief description of a few of these specialties:

 Orthodontist: Specialist who deals with preventing and correcting malocclusions (misalignment of how the teeth come together).
 Their core focus is on prevention, diagnosis and treatment of dental and facial irregularities.
-This is accomplished by using orthodontic appliances like braces or Invisalign aligners (Read More)
+This is accomplished by using orthodontic appliances like braces or Invisalign aligners.
+Dr. Sherwin Habibi is an Orthodontist.
+(Read More)

 Prosthodontist: Specialist primarily focused on the reconstruction and replacement of broken down and missing teeth.
 This is accomplished with the use of dental implants, crowns, bridges, and dentures.
-(Meet out Prosthodontist)
+Dr. Sam Hickman is a Prosthodontist.

 Oral Surgeon: Specialist focused on the surgical procedures of face, mouth, and jaw areas.